conjurdemos/cloudfoundry-conjur-demo/pcf-with-installed-tile/README.md

 - Add and remove spaces named `cyberark-conjur-demo` from your deployment, so make sure you choose an org that does not have an existing `demo` space.
 - Update the `root` policy in your Conjur account

-### Steps for Conjur version 5
+### Conjur Setup
-If connecting to a v5 Conjur instance, install [Summon](https://github.com/cyberark/summon) and the [Summon-Keyring provider](https://github.com/conjurinc/summon-keyring) so that the demo script can access the Conjur account information when needed.
+Install [Summon](https://github.com/cyberark/summon) and the [Summon-Keyring provider](https://github.com/conjurinc/summon-keyring) so that the demo script can access the Conjur account information when needed.

 Store the Conjur Account ID and API Key in the OSX keychain by calling:
 ```